 Further, the Commission clarifies that if an LSE opts to show a local resource, it may either: (a) do so in advance of the CPE's solicitation if it does not intend to bid it into the solicitation, or (b) bid the resource into the CPE's solicitation but indicate in its bid that the resource will be available to meet local RA requirements even if it is not procured by the CPE, which may reduce the total procurement costs the CPE incurs on behalf of all LSEs.
 Under the latter approach, the CPE will need to structure its solicitation to accommodate the iterative process of including these resources as bids into the RFO but removing the associated MW from the total procurement requirement if they are not selected based on the selection criteria.
-If the LSE shows the resource to reduce the CPE's local RA procurement (either in advance of the solicitation or as an offer that is not selected by the CPE), the LSE may still use the resource to fulfill its system and flexible needs.
 The "iterative process" is described as follows: